 Should You Rent a Car?

 Renting a car at Disney World has its positives and negatives and is a big decision you need to make.
 It comes down to if you are going to visit other places outside of Walt Disney World or stay on property the entire time.

 If you are going to spend the entire vacation at Walt Disney World, there is absolutely no need to rent a car.
 Disney’s public transportation is more than sufficient for your needs.

 If you are just going to spend one day in another Orlando destination like Universal Studios, you don’t need a car and you will save money by catching an Uber or a taxi to your destination.

-The only reason you need to rent a car is if you plan on spending multiple days outside Disney World.
+The best reason for renting a car is if you plan on spending multiple days outside Disney World.
 Just know that parking fees at the theme parks can add up if you aren’t staying at a Disney World Resort, so expect to spend an additional$25 per day on top of rental car fees.

 The most common form of transportation at Walt Disney World, and also the worst.
 No matter where you are staying, you will eventually have to use a Disney bus at some point in your trip to get to at least one of the theme parks.